dorukayhan/gestalt-grimoire/README.md

     - `cmd [add/edit] [type] [command] [body]` adds/edits text commands. `command` can't contain spaces, and new commands use the default `userlevel` and `cooldown` from `builtin.cmd` in conf/settings.json
     - `cmd alias [type] [command] [body]` adds/edits aliases.
 Same details as `cmd [add/edit]` apply
     - `cmd set [type] [command] [userlevel/cooldown/cd/enabled/flags] [value]` edits command properties (`cd` is short for `cooldown`)
     - `cmd [delete/remove] [type] [command]` deletes commands.
-Deleting a code command won't remove its function from conf/commands.mjs!
+Deleting a code command won't remove its function from conf/commands.mts!
-- `reload` reloads conf/commands.json and conf/commands.mjs.
+- `reload` reloads conf/commands.json and conf/commands.mts.
 This can be used for changing a bunch of stuff all at once and is the only way to add/edit code commands without restarting the bot
 - `shutdown [seconds]` does exactly what it says.
 The bot "ceases to glow magenta" after `seconds` seconds, or "slams shut" immediately if `seconds` isn't given

 The built-in is always enabled, can only be used by mods and the streamer, and has no cooldown.

 ### Arbitrary code execution

-You can put code in conf/commands.mjs to be executed via commands.
+You can put code in conf/commands.mts to be executed via commands.
 If this makes your inner infosec whiz scream in horror, good.
 If not, **remember to not put anything in them that you don't FULLY understand!**

-(hint: if it touches conf/tokens.json _at all_ or calls any `chat` method other than `say()` and `action()`, it's malware; only grimoire.mjs should be doing those)
+(hint: if it touches conf/tokens.json _at all_ or calls any `chat` method other than `say()` and `action()`, it's malware; only grimoire.mts should be doing those)

 #### Code commands

-Every command whose `action` is `code` names a conf/commands.mjs function in its `body`.
+Every command whose `action` is `code` names a conf/commands.mts function in its `body`.
 This function should have the following parameters in order:

 - `chat` (send messages using `chat.say()` and `chat.action()`)
 - `channel` (streamer's username, needed for `say()` and `action()`)